BaleBase/lala/1-Lesson-Plans/06-Bash-Scripting-and-Programming/1/Activities/02_Compound_Commands/Solved/Readme.md

 #### Bonus

-- Create a list of home folders along with user info from the `passwd` file.
+- Create a list of home directories along with user info from the `passwd` file.
 Only add the user info to your list if the `UID` is greater than 1000.
 Hint:  Check out doing an `if` in `awk`.

    - Run: `ls /home > ~/research/users.txt && cat /etc/passwd | awk -F ":" '{if ($3 >= 1000) print $0}' >> ~/research/users.txt`